 Does that mean that it is such a poor quality drone?

 Not really to be candid!

 The JJRC H37 Selfie Pocket Drone is controlled via a smartphone over WiFi.
-Its flight duration is round about 10 minutes which is a conventional feature for selfie drones and gets recharged completely in 45 minutes or so.
+Its flight duration is round about 10 minutes which is a convenient feature for selfie drones and gets recharged completely in 45 minutes or so.

-On the whole, the JJRC H37 Selfie Pocket Drone is a low cost drone that offers quite a lot to the users.
+On the whole, the JJRC H37 Selfie Pocket Drone is a low-cost drone that offers quite a lot to the users.

-- Low cost, light weight, portable and collapsible
+- Low cost, lightweight, portable and collapsible

 - User friendly.
 The G-sensor mode along with headless mode is fun to fly

 - Offer tilting camera features while the camera be directed to the target object using the headless mode to capture selfies